King Edward Street, Apsley, Hemel Hempstead, Hertfordshire, HP3 0AP

+London Euston is only a 30 minute train journey!
 You'll find a superb selection of homes situated in a valley of the Chiltern Hills.
-Surrounded in history, Aspen Park is close to the 19th century mill town of Apsley, and is just three miles from the centre of Hemel Hempstead.
+Surrounded in history, Aspen Park in close to the the 19th century mill town of Apsley and is just three miles from the centre of Hemel Hempstead

 In Apsley you have a number of local stores and convenience shops and close by is a Sainsburys supermarket on the Mills Retail Park, with two further supermarkets within a mile.
 In Hemel Hempstead just two miles away, you can choose from seventy five stores including Marks and Spencer and other well known names, plus smaller independent shops in The Marlowes Centre.
 The town's open air Riverside Shopping Centre offers yet more stores with a Debenhams and other top High Street brands.
 The old High Street offers numerous antique shops and weekly markets.
 For serious city shopping London is less than thirty miles away, about a half hour train journey from Apsley.
 Taking time out